 Being injured in a work-related accident can be painful and overwhelming.
 Many injured workers do not even consider filing for Workers’ Compensation until the subject is brought to their attention sometime later.
 In some cases, many months or even longer might have passed since the accident, and injured workers might wonder whether it is too late to file.
 Workers’ Compensation claims need not be filed immediately, although they are time-sensitive.
 If you are unsure about filing after waiting for a while, you should immediately call our Massachusetts Workers’ Compensation attorneys for help.

 Speaking to an attorney immediately is ideal, but you can still talk to one after your claim has been filed or even rejected.
 If you need to file your claims again, a lawyer can help you avoid the mistakes that might have led to your previous rejection.

 Your attorney can also reevaluate your claim to determine if you qualify for Workers’ Compensation or if a different legal avenue is better.
 You should also speak to an attorney if you were injured some time ago and never reported the injury.
 If you missed work because of your injury but never filed a Workers’ Compensation claim, an attorney might be able to help you get compensation for the income you lost and your medical expenses.

 Talk to Our Massachusetts Workers’ Comp Lawyers Today

-To get a free initial case assessment from the Somerville workers’ comp lawyers at the Law Office of John J. Sheehan, call us at our offices at (617) 925-6407.
+Whether you were injured very recently, a few weeks ago, or a few months ago, it is not too late to get legal help and file a Workers’ compensation claim.
+To get a free initial case assessment from the Somerville Workers’ Comp lawyers at the Law Office of John J. Sheehan, call us at our offices at (617) 993-0198.